andreipall/andreipall.github.io/_posts/2020-07-05-spring-framework-annotations.markdown

 }
 {% endhighlight %}
 <p>With the @Qualifier annotation added, Spring will now know which bean to autowire where beanB2 is the name of BeanB2.</p>
+<h3>@Configuration</h3>
+<p>This annotation is used on classes which define beans. @Configuration is an analog for XML configuration file – it is configuration using Java class.
+Java class annotated with @Configuration is a configuration by itself and will have methods to instantiate and configure the dependencies.</p3>
+<p>Here is an example:</p>
+{% highlight java %}
+@Configuration
+public class DataConfig{
+  @Bean
+  public DataSource source(){
+    DataSource source = new OracleDataSource();
+    source.setURL();
+    source.setUser();
+    return source;
+  }
+  @Bean
+  public PlatformTransactionManager manager(){
+    PlatformTransactionManager manager = new BasicDataSourceTransactionManager();
+    manager.setDataSource(source());
+    return manager;
+  }
+}
+{% endhighlight %}
+<h3>@ComponentScan</h3>
+<p>This annotation is used with @Configuration annotation to allow Spring to know the packages to scan for annotated components. @ComponentScan is also used to specify base packages using basePackageClasses or basePackage attributes to scan.
+If specific packages are not defined, scanning will occur from the package of the class that declares this annotation.</p>
+{% highlight java %}
+package com.andreipall.blog;
+import com.andreipall.blog.componentscan.example.demopackageB.DemoBeanB1;
+import org.springframework.boot.SpringApplication;
+import org.springframework.context.ApplicationContext;
+import org.springframework.context.annotation.ComponentScan;
+import org.springframework.context.annotation.Configuration;

+@Configuration
+@ComponentScan(basePackages = {"com.andreipall.blog.componentscan.example.demopackageA",
+        "com.andreipall.blog.componentscan.example.demopackageD",
+        "com.andreipall.blog.componentscan.example.demopackageE"},
+        basePackageClasses = DemoBeanB1.class)
+public class BlogPostsApplicationWithComponentScan {
+    public static void main(String[] args) {
+        ApplicationContext context = SpringApplication.
+                run(BlogPostsApplicationWithComponentScan.class,args);
+        System.out.println("Contains A  "+context.
+                containsBeanDefinition("demoBeanA"));
+        System.out.println("Contains B2  " + context.
+                containsBeanDefinition("demoBeanB2"));
+        System.out.println("Contains C   " + context.
+                containsBeanDefinition("demoBeanC"));
+        System.out.println("Contains D   " + context.
+                containsBeanDefinition("demoBeanD"));

+    }
+}
+{% endhighlight %}
+<h3>@Bean</h3>
+<p>This annotation is used at the method level. @Bean annotation works with @Configuration to create Spring beans.
+As mentioned earlier, @Configuration will have methods to instantiate and configure dependencies.
+Such methods will be annotated with @Bean.
+The method annotated with this annotation works as bean ID and it creates and returns the actual bean.</p>
+<p>Here is an example:</p>
+{% highlight java %}
+@Configuration
+public class AppConfig{
+  @Bean
+  public Person person(){
+    return new Person(address());
+  }
+  @Bean
+  public Address address(){
+    return new Address();
+  }
+}
+{% endhighlight %}
+<h3>@Lazy</h3>
+<p>This annotation is used on component classes.
+By default all autowired dependencies are created and configured at startup.
+But if you want to initialize a bean lazily, you can use @Lazy annotation over the class.
+This means that the bean will be created and initialized only when it is first requested for.
+You can also use this annotation on @Configuration classes.
+This indicates that all @Bean methods within that @Configuration should be lazily initialized.</p>
+{% highlight java %}
+@Lazy
+@Configuration
+@ComponentScan(basePackages = "com.andreipall")
+public class AppConfig {

+    @Bean
+    public Region getRegion(){
+        return new Region();
+    }

+    @Bean
+    public Country getCountry(){
+        return new Country();
+    }
+}
+{% endhighlight %}
+<p>To apply this to only a specific bean, let's remove the @Lazy from a class, then we add it to the config of the desired bean:</p>
+{% highlight java %}
+@Bean
+@Lazy(true)
+public Region getRegion(){
+    return new Region();
+}
+{% endhighlight %}
+<h3>@Value</h3>
+<p>This annotation is used at the field, constructor parameter, and method parameter level.
+The @Value annotation indicates a default value expression for the field or parameter to initialize the property with.
+As the @Autowired annotation tells Spring to inject object into another when it loads your application context, you can also use @Value annotation to inject values from a property file into a bean’s attribute.
+It supports both #{...} and ${...} placeholders.</p>
+{% highlight java %}
+value.from.file=Value got from the file priority=high
+listOfValues=A,B,C
+{% endhighlight %}
+{% highlight java %}
+@Value("${value.from.file}")
+private String valueFromFile;
+{% endhighlight %}
+<h2>Spring Framework Stereotype Annotations</h2>
+<h3>@Component</h3>
+<p>This annotation is used on classes to indicate a Spring component.
+The @Component annotation marks the Java class as a bean or say component so that the component-scanning mechanism of Spring can add into the application context.</p>
+{% highlight java %}
+package com.andreipall;

+import org.springframework.stereotype.Component;

+@Component
+public class MathComponent {

+	public int add(int x, int y) {
+		return x + y;
+	}
+}
+{% endhighlight %}
+{% highlight java %}
+package com.andreipall;

+import org.springframework.context.annotation.AnnotationConfigApplicationContext;

+public class SpringMainClass {

+	public static void main(String[] args) {
+		AnnotationConfigApplicationContext context = new AnnotationConfigApplicationContext();
+		context.scan("com.andreipall");
+		context.refresh();

+		MathComponent ms = context.getBean(MathComponent.class);

+		int result = ms.add(1, 2);
+		System.out.println("Addition of 1 and 2 = " + result);

+		context.close();
+	}
+}
+{% endhighlight %}
+<h3>@Controller</h3>
+<p>The @Controller annotation is used to indicate the class is a Spring controller.
+This annotation can be used to identify controllers for Spring MVC.</p>
+<h3>@Service</h3>
+<p>This annotation is used on a class.
+The @Service marks a Java class that performs some service, such as execute business logic, perform calculations and call external APIs.
+This annotation is a specialized form of the @Component annotation intended to be used in the service layer.</p>
+<h3>@Repository</h3>
+<p>This annotation is used on Java classes which directly access the database.
+The @Repository annotation works as marker for any class that fulfills the role of repository or Data Access Object.</p>
+<p>This annotation has a automatic translation feature.
+For example, when an exception occurs in the @Repository there is a handler for that exception and there is no need to add a try catch block.</p>